Ultrasonic Flowmeters for Gas | Velocity Type Flow Meter Part II

 Ultrasonic flow meters are approved for custody transfer and perform well in large pipe sizes.
 Most Coriolis meters serve two inches or smaller pipe sizes, becoming expensive and unmanageable in larger line sizes.
 In most cases, ultrasonic meters are the better choice for 6″ pipes and larger over Coriolis.

-Ultrasonic flow meters can measure the flow of nonconductive liquids, gases, and steam, something magnetic meters are limited in, and given that oil and gas production, transportation, and refining industries fluids are nonconductive, the ultrasonic flowmeter excels in that market.
+Ultrasonic flow meters can measure the flow of nonconductive liquids, gases, and steam, something magnetic meters have limitations with.
+Given that oil and gas production, transportation, and refining industries fluids are nonconductive, the ultrasonic flowmeter excels in that market.

-As a rule, the ultrasonic meters are highly accurate, repeatable and tolerate extreme temperatures.
+As a rule, the ultrasonic meters are highly accurate, repeatable, and tolerate extreme temperatures.
 They offer high rangeability and can measure in low- and high-flow conditions.
 They provide long-term reliability, and because they have no moving parts, they require little maintenance.
-They are self-diagnosing, and once calibrated they can determine measurement shifts.
+In addition, they are self-diagnosing, and once calibrated, they can determine measurement shifts.
 The clamp-on models also offer flexibility and easy installation without penetrating the pipe.

 Of course, ultrasonic meters have high initial costs.
 While dirty gas will degrade accuracy, Ultrasonic flowmeters handle impurities better than turbine meters.
 Additionally, sound, even noise outside of human perception, can interfere with the sonic pulses.